-When working with certain camera original formats that have high bit-rates or use a codec that takes longer to decode, the "Create optimized media" option can provide better performance during editing, faster render times with better image quality, and faster export.
+s longer to decode.
+The "Create optimized media" option can provide better performance during editing, faster render times with better image quality, and faster export.
 Final Cut Pro X can reduce or eliminate dropped frames by transcoding this media to ProRes 422 in the background while you organize or edit in the foreground.

-Some camera original formats do not benefit from improved performance when transcoded to ProRes 422.
-When you select these formats the "Create optimized media" option will be unavailable.
+Some camera original formats don't benefit from improved performance when transcoded to ProRes 422.
+When you select these formats, the "Create optimized media" option will be unavailable.
 Native camera media formats that you can edit in Final Cut Pro X with good performance include:

 - DVCPRO HD